 9. Osuna Palace and Nuncio Palace

-Osuna Palace shares the same block, and it was designed by Santiago Bonavia for Farinelli, both Ferdinand VI and his wife Barbara of Portugal’s favourite artist.
+The audioguide (audioguides) leads us now to the Osuna Palace, that shares the same block, and it was designed by Santiago Bonavia for Farinelli, both Ferdinand VI and his wife Barbara of Portugal’s favourite artist.
 The building has two floors and we can see ironwork with cast iron elements on its balconies, which were installed during the alterations made in the 19th century.
 The side façade still preserves two large doors from which the stables were accessed.

 10. Alpajés Church